nevendyulgerov/documents/ammo.md

 // create global app with props and state, and schema - events, renderers, action const app = ammo.app(props, state).schema('default');

-// you can now access your app from the window object window.myApp will be your app
+// you can now access your app from the global window object
+// window.myApp will be your app
 ```

 The app's props are ready only.
 You can only retrieve them.
 Here's how to do it: